-- The Perdomo Lot 23 Toro Maduro features a beautiful light-brown Connecticut wrapper that provides a medium-bodied smoke with flavors that are robust and nutty with enjoyable notes of cedar and coffee.
+- The Perdomo Lot 23 Toro Maduro features a beautiful dark-brown Connecticut Broadleaf wrapper that provides a medium-bodied smoke with flavors that are robust and nutty with enjoyable notes of cedar and coffee.

 - 6 x 50